-If you are facing federal charges, then you need the help of federal lawyers.
+If you are facing federal charges, then you need the help of a lawyer with experience in the federal court.
 Boston, MA is served by The Law Offices of Keren Goldenberg

 Most criminal cases involve violations of state laws and are heard in state court.
 When a person is charged by the U.S. Attorney’s Office of violating federal law, the accused has the added misfortune of being prosecuted in federal court.
 While county District Attorney’s Offices tend to prosecute whatever the local and state police departments bring in on arrest, U.S. Attorney’s Offices and federal investigators pick and choose which offenses warrant their attention and considerable resources.
 Presently a high amount of energy is put into the prosecutions of “illegal reentry” cases (people who have been deported or removed from the US who have reentered illegally.)
 In Boston, most federal cases involve the sale of drugs and guns.